Christmas is a pretty powerful time of the year.

 And yet, in An Island Christmas by Jenny Colgan, while the season retains its sense of otherworldly magic and wonder, and indeed beauty in all kinds of forms on the remote fictional Scottish island of Mure – it is based on real islands like Bute, Orkney and Shetland, perched in remote seas between the UK and Norway – there are limits to its transformational touch.

-No one is more keenly aware of the mortality of Christmas’s lustrously wondrous effect that local girl returned home Flora MacKenzie, a member of a notable local farming family, headed by widower Eck and including her brothers Hamish, Innes and Fintan, who owns successful bakery and eating The Seaside Kitchen when all manner of delicious food is produced, effortlessly it seems, for the pleasure of local and tourists.
+No one is more keenly aware of the mortality of Christmas’s lustrously wondrous effect that local girl returned home Flora MacKenzie, a member of a notable local farming family, headed by widower Eck and including her brothers Hamish, Innes and Fintan, who owns successful bakery and eating establishment, The Seaside Kitchen, where all manner of delicious food is produced, effortlessly it seems, for the pleasure of local and tourists.

 The way Colgan paints the scene, and her tools are powerfully warm and fuzzy to the extent that slipping inside the covers of the book feels like going home to a place and a time we all wished existed, especially on days that exhaust and try us, it feels like nothing can go wrong in a bucolic idyll where people know and love each other, the landscape is rugged and cold but arrestingly gorgeous and the world with all its great trouble seems reassuringly faraway.